 They are also sometimes referred to as thumb monkeys, pocket monkeys and little lions, the latter due to the fur that surrounds their heads like a mane.
 Although not considered an endangered species, finger monkeys do face habitat destruction.
 Their adaptability to new environments may keep them off the endangered list.

 Finger monkeys are social creatures that, in the wild, live in small groups generally made up of an adult male, adult female, and their offspring.
 The groups range from as few as two to as many as nine or ten individuals.
 Females can give birth twice a year and normally produce twins each time, although single or triple births do occur.
 The males carry and care for the newborns for the first two weeks of life.
 While the species tends to be monogamous, groups may feature an additional male for assistance in newborn care.
 Juvenile finger monkeys also contribute to the care of babies.

 In nature, finger monkeys average a 12-16-year lifespan.
 In captivity, that range spikes to 15-22 years.
-Research suggests as few as one-fourth of all babies born in the wild make it to maturity, with most succumbing to falls from trees or from the group member carrying them.
+Research suggests as few as one-fourth of all babies born in the wild make it to maturity, with most succumbing to falls from trees or from the group member who is carrying them.

 These tiny creatures have long, sharp nails that resemble claws more than the flat nails of other primates.
 These allow them to support themselves vertically on trees while using their long, narrow teeth to feed on sap.
 Finger monkeys also consume the resin, gum, and vines of trees.
 Small insects, butterflies, spiders, and fruit round out their diet.

 They can rotate their heads up to 180 degrees to scan for danger and leap up to 16 feet to escape it.
 Their natural predators include snakes, cats, and raptors.
 They use their leaping ability along with vocalizations, group attacks and even freezing in place to fend off intruders.